New Year, New Books!

 AntiRacism Reading Knook

-ARRK October 2021 Discussion with Katrina Frank
+ARRK November 2021 Discussion with Tony Nelson

 For further details on the AntiRacism Reading Knook, see the ARRK (AntiRacism Reading Knook) on the Inclusive Excellence website.